scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 This paper introduces BespON [BespON]_, a new human-editable data format focused on scientific and technical features, and the ``bespon`` package for Python [pkg:bespon]_.
-An overview of INI-style files, JSON, YAML, and TOML provides the motivation for the creation of BespON as well as context for its particular feature set.
+An overview of INI-style files, JSON, YAML, and TOML provides the motivation for BespON as well as context for its particular feature set.

 INI-style formats
 =================

-Python's ``configparser`` package [py:configparser]_ supports a simple config format similar to Microsoft Windows INI files.
+Python's ``configparser`` module [py:configparser]_ supports a simple config format similar to Microsoft Windows INI files.
 For example::

     [key]